Introduction to Transformers: an NLP Perspective

-Note that using a wide FFN sub-layer has been proven to be of great practical value in many state-of-the-art systems.
-However, a consequence of this is that the model is occupied by the parameters of the FFN.
-Table \ref{tab:transformer-parameter-num-and-time} shows parameter numbers and time complexities for different modules of a standard Transformer system.
-We see that FFNs dominate the model size when $d_{\mathrm{ffn}}$ is large, though they are not the most time consuming components.
-In the case of very big Transform models, we therefore wish to address this problem for building efficient systems.
+Note that using a wide FFN sub-layer has proven to be of great practical value in many state-of-the-art systems.
+However, a consequence of this is that the model's parameter count is dominated by the FFN.
+Table~\ref{tab:transformer-parameter-num-and-time} shows the number of parameters and time complexities for different modules of a standard Transformer-based system.
+We see that FFNs dominate the model size when $d_{\mathrm{ffn}}$ is large, though they are not the most time-consuming components.
+In the case of very large Transformer models, we therefore wish to address this problem to build more efficient systems.